Psychology 391SC : Scientific Studies of Consciousness

 Tech Disasters and Other Calamaties:

-If a failure of university technology such as Moodle or Zoom interferes with your ability to complete an assignment, notify us as soon as possible.
+If a failure of university technology such as Canvas or Zoom interferes with your ability to complete an assignment, notify us as soon as possible.
 Give us a thorough description as possible, with all details that might help in finding and fixing the problem.
 If you can send us a screenshot of any error messages, that might help.

 Do everything you can to keep your own computer and internet connection functioning well.
 Be sure that your internet provider is providing you with adequate network speed.
 At critical times (such as quizzes and exams), be sure that your laptop is charged and that you are positioned to get the best wifi reception.
 Plan for technology problems as you work on your paper: back up your files often, and don't wait until the last minute to hand it in.
 Computer failure is not a good excuse for missing the paper deadline.